Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

 Scalars
 -------

+urlbar.abandonment
+  A uint recording the number of abandoned engagements in the urlbar.
+An abandonment occurs when the user begins using the urlbar but stops before completing the engagement.
+This can happen when the user clicks outside the urlbar to focus a different part of the window.
+It can also happen when the user switches to another window while the urlbar is focused.

+urlbar.engagement
+  A uint recording the number of engagements the user completes in the urlbar.
+  An engagement occurs when the user navigates to a page using the urlbar, for example by picking a result in the urlbar panel or typing a search term or URL in the urlbar and pressing the enter key.

 urlbar.tips
   This is a keyed scalar whose values are uints and are incremented each time a tip result is shown, a tip is picked, and a tip's help button is picked.
 The